-Join Tim Grey for an in-depth discussion in this video Processing multiple images, part of Photoshop CC Raw Workshop.
+Join Tim Grey for an in-depth discussion in this video Processing multiple images, part of Photoshop: Raw Workshop (2013).

 If you've captured multiple images under similar circumstances, and you want to …work with all those images, then you may want to apply consistent adjustments to …those photos in Adobe Camera Raw.
 Here for example, I have several images …that were captured of a city in snow.
 And they were all captured under the same …basic lighting conditions and very similar exposure conditions, and so it …makes sense that I might want to apply the same adjustments to all 3 of these images. …And so I can open all 3 images in Adobe Camera Raw.…